 Curious how the plugins work?
 Check out our tutorials for your CAD application

 The step-by-step tutorials will lead you through the plugin activation and export of your connection from Revit/Advance Steel/Tekla to Viewer and to IDEA StatiCa Connection:

 We help engineers and detailers cooperate

 Steel projects are getting more complex and connection design is becoming an even bigger pain, especially when it comes to checking various steel connections according to the valid code.
 The design process is pushed to maximum effectivity and short time spurts, which requires many engineers or detailers involved.
 How to deal with the data exchange effectively?

 Watch the Streamlining connection design workflows between detailers and engineers webinar recording presented under the Advance Steel Academy 2020.
-The webinar will show you how a modern BIM communication between steel connection designer and detailer can look like.
+The webinar will show you what a modern BIM communication exchange between a steel connection designer and detailer can look like.